 The Safe Torque Off (STO) function is used to stop the drive in emergency stop situations.
+The drive can use the STO function with asynchronous, synchronous, and permanent magnet motors.

-For more information about Safe Torque Off, including installation and commissioning, refer to the Safe Torque Off Operating Guide.
+For more information about Safe Torque Off, including installation and commissioning, refer to the VLT® FC Series -Safe Torque Off Operating Guide.